cgreenhalgh/opensharingtoolkit-kiosk/kioskapp/README.md

 Once the app is installed you should press `home` and then select this app as the launcher `always`.

-You should then open Settings > Accessibility > OST Kiosk Lockdown and turn this on.
+Reboot after install (it probably won't be visible in Accessibility when first insatlled).
+Then open Settings > Accessibility > OST Kiosk Lockdown and turn this on.

 You should now be able to access the settings to enable/disable kiosk mode by pressing Home five times in quick succession (i.e. within 5 seconds).